SassDoc/sassdoc.github.io/extra-tools/index.md

 The `shortcutIcon` filter takes the eponymous key from the configuration and converts it into an object with `type`, `url` and `path` keys.

-To use the icon URL `http://absolute.path/to/icon.png` in `ctx.shortcutIcon`:
+Result of using a URL `http://absolute.path/to/icon.png` in `ctx.shortcutIcon`:

 {% highlight js %}
 {